cqbent/mwraadvisory/wp-content/plugins/newsletter/readme.txt

 == Changelog ==

+= 5.9.4 =

+* Added multi subscriber deletion

+= 5.9.3 =

+* Fixed multi newsletter deletion warning
+* Fixed privacy checkbox
+* Fixed a link on header warning

+= 5.9.2 =

+* Fixed a debug notice on subscription page

+= 5.9.1 =

+* Fixed language support on some shortcodes

+= 5.9.0 =

+* Fixes on privacy setting with multilanguage plugins
+* Added per language statistics on subscribers statistics panel
+* Added language set action on subscribers maintenance panel
+* Separated the pre confirm and post confirm tokens

 = 5.8.9 =

 * Global constant to block the media resizing
 * Resized thumbnails folder changed to the uploads folder (newsletter/thumbnails subfolder)
 * Fall back on first post gallery image if the featured image is missing
 * Patch to block third party plugins visual editor injection in out pages
 * Fix media selector button on visual composer

 = 5.8.8 =